 Grants and Prizes

-We expanded EB4Kids to include seven schools—four intervention schools and three control schools—in the Oakland/Berkeley area of California to reach a total of 1,612 students.
+We expanded EB4Kids with Play to include seven schools—four intervention schools and three control schools—in the Oakland/Berkeley area of California to reach a total of 1,612 students.
 To date, in the intervention schools, we have collected baseline nutrition and physical activity data, hosted family and community events, modified food service offerings, and enabled site visits by HWCF team members.

 The EB4Kids with Play video case study won a prize from the Colorado Foundation for Public Health and the Environment.

 Evidence-based research was the foundation of a two-year strategic relationship between HWCF and the Healthy Schools Partnership (HSP), testing the theory that one-on-one coaching would be most effective in promoting energy balance.
 The partnership comprised three national organizations: the American Council on Fitness and Nutrition, the Academy of Nutrition and Dietetics and PE4life.
 These nationally-renowned organizations deployed registered dietitians and implemented PE4Life approaches, combining nutrition and physical education to teach energy balance.